EriolEandur/BuildFixes_alt/README.md

 Features:
 - Block dragon egg interactions!
-- Place powered redstone lamps (no need to leave unsightly levers etc on there!)
 - Place half-doors
 - Place 'special logs' (with tree-bark on all sides)
 - Add NoPhysics properties to any block ID!